Do you feel overwhelmed by marketing your creative business?

 3. Work on your mindset

-‘Solving a problem’, what could this mean for a creative business?
+‘Solving a problem’, great for service-based business, but what do you do when you are an artist?
 What problem does an abstract painter or ceramicist solve?
 A cake decorator?
 A writer?
 I get it; talking in problems and solutions probably feels a bit alien to you.
 After all, you’re just creating something in your studio, and try to sell it to whoever wants it, right?
 You are, but if you consider yourself a business, and not just somebody who creates stuff for fun, you need to work on the mindset of a business owner if you want to make a decent income.

 4. Don’t be a jack-of-all-trades